JustSift/ReSift/docs/tutorial/resift-rentals.md

 ## Section 2: Display Movies in Each Genre

-Here's what we will achieve in this section:
+Here’s what we are trying to achieve in this section:
 ![Finished screen for this section](assets/section_2_finished.gif)

-We'll see the thumbnails of the movies in each genre, and a loading spinner in each genre to indicate when our app is fetching movie data.
+We’ll see the thumbnails of the movies in each genre, and a loading spinner in each genre to indicate when our app is fetching movie data.

 ### Starter Code